On tope graphs of complexes of oriented matroids: Further characterizations and recognition of tope graphs

 Note that the equivalence (i)$\Leftrightarrow$(ii) corresponds to a characterization of tope sets of OMs due to da Silva~\cite{daS-95} and (i)$\Leftrightarrow$(vi) corresponds to a characterization of tope sets of Handa~\cite{Han-93}.

 Let us call an affine subgraph $G'$ of an affine partial cube $G$ \emph{conformal} if for all $v\in G'$ we have $-_{G'}v\in G'\Leftrightarrow -_Gv\in G$.
-We give an intrinsic characterization of $\topegraphsAOM$: \begin{cor} For a graph $G$ the following conditions are equivalent: \begin{itemize} \item[(i)] $G\in\topegraphsAOM$, \item[(ii)] $G$ is an affine partial cube and all its antipodal and conformal subgraphs are gated, \item[(iii)] $G$ is in $\mathcal{F}(\Q)$ (or $G\in\topegraphs$), affine, and all its conformal subgraphs are gated. \end{itemize} \end{cor} \begin{proof} By Proposition~\ref{prop:affOMandOM}, $G\in\topegraphsAOM$ if and only if $G$ is an affine partial cube such that the antipodal $\widetilde{G}$ containing $G$ as a halfspace is in $\topegraphsOM$.
+We give an intrinsic characterization of $\topegraphsAOM$: \begin{cor} For a graph $G$ the following conditions are equivalent: \begin{itemize} \item[(i)] $G$ is the tope graph of an AOM, i.e., $G\in\topegraphsAOM$, \item[(ii)] $G$ is an affine partial cube and all its antipodal and conformal subgraphs are gated, \item[(iii)] $G$ is in $\mathcal{F}(\Q)$ (or $G\in\topegraphs$), affine, and all its conformal subgraphs are gated. \end{itemize} \end{cor} \begin{proof} By Proposition~\ref{prop:affOMandOM}, $G\in\topegraphsAOM$ if and only if $G$ is an affine partial cube such that the antipodal $\widetilde{G}$ containing $G$ as a halfspace is in $\topegraphsOM$.
 By Corollary~\ref{cor:OM} this is equivalent to all antipodal subgraphs of $\widetilde{G}$ being gated.
 It is easy to see, that the antipodal subgraphs of $\widetilde{G}$ correspond to the antipodal and the conformal subgraphs of $G$ and they are gated if and only if the corresponding antipodal and conformal subgraphs of $G$ are.
 This proves (i)$\Leftrightarrow$(ii).

 \end{proof}